 Emergency Preparedness Program & Resources

-importance of an effective workplace safety and
+importance of an effective workplace safety and health

-Unfortunately, workplace accidents and illnesses still occur in spite of
+and illnesses still occur in spite of efforts to prevent

 respond to emergencies.